openai/neural-mmo/README.rst

 |ags| Neural MMO: A Massively Multiagent Game Environment for Training and Evaluating Intelligent Agents
 ############################################################################################################

-This is an archive of the inital release of the `Neural MMO project <https://openai.com/blog/neural-mmo/>`_, see `OpenAI <https://github.com/jsuarez5341/neural-mmo>`_ for current development.
+This is an archive of the inital release of the `Neural MMO project <https://openai.com/blog/neural-mmo/>`_, see `jsuarez5341/neural-mmo <https://github.com/jsuarez5341/neural-mmo>`_ for current development.

 .. |ags| image:: docs/source/resource/ags.png
 .. |env| image:: docs/source/resource/splash.png